-While agreeing that abolishing APs and putting a halt to chicken exports would help to check the price and supply crises, Ahmed Razman, however, felt that such initiatives are not suitable over the long term.
+While agreeing that abolishing the APs and putting a halt to chicken exports will help to check the price and supply crises, Razman, however, opined that such initiatives are not suitable for implementation over the long term.

 "Those are merely short-term measures.
-The government should quickly work on implementing medium-term and long-term measures.
-It can, for example, implement all the action plans outlined in the National Agrofood Policy 2.0 as soon as possible.
+The government should quickly work on implementing medium-term and long-term measures... it can, for example, implement all the action plans outlined in the National Agrofood Policy 2.0 as soon as possible.

-"It should also ensure that the food supply chain is fully monitored to prevent certain parties from taking advantage (of the situation).
+"It should also, at the same time, ensure that the food supply chain is fully monitored to prevent certain parties from taking advantage (of the situation).
 And, all problems raised by those in the food industry should also be looked into," he added.

-Universiti Putra Malaysia faculty of human ecology dean Prof Dr Mohamad Fazli Sabri, meanwhile, said any increase in the price of goods, even in small amounts, would have a substantial impact on household spending because incomes have not changed.
+Universiti Putra Malaysia Faculty of Human Ecology dean Prof Dr Mohamad Fazli Sabri, meanwhile, said any increase in the price of goods, even in small amounts, will have a substantial impact on household spending because incomes have not changed.

-He said that previously, one could buy an average of three to four chickens for RM50 but these days only two for RM50.
+He said previously one could buy an average of three to four chickens for RM50 but these days only two chickens can be bought for the same amount.